jeliasson/dockr/README.md

 ## Contribute

 Feel free to fork and send a [Pull Request](pulls/) if you see something that can be made better. ❤️

+### Development

+To setup your development dockr, run `sh ./app/scripts/install-dev.sh`.
+What's different between the original installation script is basically checking out the dev-branch.